Seville Sour Orange Citrus Tree

 Rootstock Description: Flying Dragon is a hardy and very dwarfing rootstock for Citrus that induces very early flowering and fruit procuction.
 Trees grown on Flying Dragon will rarely exceed 5 ft. in height and will often produce fruit the year they are planted.

-Hardiness: We recommend bringing Seville Sour Orange to a well-lit and protected location in late fall before hard frosts occur.
+Hardiness: Hardy to at least 25° F. We recommend bringing into a well-lit and protected location in late fall before hard frosts occur.

 Bearing Age: 1-2 years after planting